salottodev/bisq-mobile/pocs/bisqapp/README.md

    - **Android**: Local Builds -> Gradle Android Project
    - **iOS**: Local Builds -> XCode iOS Project
  - This will generate the corresponding updated project in the platform /target dir.
 If you have the IDE installed and ready it will also launch it.
- - Then build freom the IDE as you normally would.
+ - Then build from the IDE as you normally would.

 ### Android Build

  - Java 17.0.12.fx-zulu
  - Android Studio or Intellij with Android plugin
  - Android SDK and virtual or real device
+ - The generated Android Gradle project users gradle 8.11 which is not supported on modern Android Studio.
+You will need to manually change
+   - gradle wrapper version to 8.5 (Android studio can do this automatically by clicking a link hint)
+   - Android build.gradle classpath 'com.android.tools.build:gradle:8.1.4'
+   - remove the duplicated classpath on app/build.gradle
+   - add `namespace "network.bisq.mobile"` to android {} config in root build.gradle
+   - move the generated app/build.gradle into the root /build.gradle file
+   - rebuild and  you should be able to run the project :)

 **Note**: we have found that build would hang on Apple CPUs Macbook's.
 Linux System is recommended to build Android.